 We think the best place to stay in Phu Quoc is on Long Beach.
 The island has endured a tourist boom in recent years, which has seen lodgings popping up along the entire stretch of Long Beach.
 Beachfront Phu Quoc Accommodation options range from posh resorts to cheap hostels.
-It is not difficult to find a hotel in Phu Quoc, but it’s best to book early to get the best value for money.
+It is not difficult to find a hotel in Phu Quoc, but it’s best to book early to get the best hotel value for money.

-Phu Quoc Resort
+Phu Quoc Resorts

 ‘Resort’ is a multifaceted word in Vietnam.
 It can mean anything from aging guesthouses to brand-new sprawling properties – and they are usually priced accordingly.
 There are several Phu Quoc 5-Star resorts that are in excess of $250 USD per night.
 That said, some of the best places to stay in Phu Quoc carry a 3-Star rating, include incredible amenities and are extremely affordable.
 Always read reviews from fellow travelers before booking.

-Our Accommodation in Phu Quoc
+Our Accommodation In Phu Quoc

 After our thorough research of the many places to stay in Phu Quoc, we chose the family-run Phuong Binh Guesthouse.
 We think it is the best resort in Phu Quoc for budget travelers, as it is right on the beach.
 We fell asleep and woke each day to the sound of the waves.

 The rooms feature air-con and either a garden or sea-view…and all rooms are just steps from the sand.
 The property (which has been completely renovated since our stay) has a pool and on-site beachfront restaurant that serves delicious local food.
 Nightly rates starting around $30 USD per night.

 Want to stay in a Phu Quoc Bungalow?
 Phuong Binh House has 4 bungalows (but they cost double the price of a Deluxe Sea-View Room).
 Check availability and prices now!